-2.0 or Higher
+2.5 or higher

-The Academic Internship program at EMHS is a wonderful opportunity for motivated and curious 11th and 12th grade students to gain real-world experience in careers that interest them.
+The Academic Internship program at EMHS is a wonderful opportunity for motivated and curious juniors and seniors to gain real-world experience in careers that interest them.
 Through this experience, students will build relationships with professionals/experts in a field selected by the student and gain insight into the actual work situations, information, and technology involved in these professions.
 Students will pursue self-selected topics of interest in great depth and breadth, guided by their mentor, and will gain a greater understanding of what it is like to work in their field of interest by the conclusion of their academic internship.
 At the end of the internship, a final project and/or presentation is required.
 The focus of the program is experiential learning, so students will spend a minimum of 60 hours per term at their chosen site, gaining hands-on experience in the field and the remaining 40 hours of the 100 total either on site or engaged in extended research or independent study.
 Participation in the Academic Internship program requires access to reliable transportation and a high level of personal integrity and responsibility.
-Due to the unique demands of this course, students must email amillea@eastmountainhigh.net.
+Students are encouraged to have an internship set up prior to the start of the school year.
+Due to the unique demands of this course, students must meet with Mrs. Millea for permission to request the course.